Teraina: History

 Permanent early human occupation of Teraina is disputed.
 Although there were no occupants on the island at the time of European discovery, a number of human made sites have been identified on the island including dry stacked stone architecture.
 Additionally, ethnographic data from the Cook Islands and the Tuamotu Islands points to Polynesian knowledge of the island.
 Perhaps the most compelling discovery on Teraina is the recovery of an intact voyaging canoe.
 Although archaeological sites are known to exist on the island, the general lack of fresh water makes long-term human habitation unlikely though more work is needed in establishing the timeline of human use.

-Teraina was sighted on 12 June 1798 by the American whaling captain Edmund Fanning of Betsy; he named the island for George Washington but did not attempt to land.
+Teraina was sighted on 12 June 1798 by the American sealing captain Edmund Fanning of the brig Betsey; he named the island for George Washington but did not attempt to land.
 The first exploration of the island arrived later with captain Adam Johann von Krusenstern, on a Russian expedition (called then New Marquesas).
 The island was subsequently claimed under the Guano Islands Act of 1856 for the United States under the name "Prospect Island".
 Guano was never mined or exported to any notable extent, however; the humid climate prevents the formation of substantial deposits.
 It was occupied by Captain John English and people from Manihiki in about 1860.

 Later William Greig who began planting the island with coconut trees.
 Eventually the sons of Greig owned the plantation with Father Emmanuel Rougier until he sold his interest to the Fanning Island Limited, and started a coconut plantation on Christmas Island.

 Fanning Island was annexed by the British by Commander Nichols of on May 29, 1889.
 It became a part of the Gilbert and Ellice Islands colony in 1916.
 The name of the island was changed to Teraina in 1979 when Kiribati gained independence.
 The major export of Teraina is copra, the dried meat of the coconut.

 The Burns Philip Copra Company operated plantations on the island after the Second World War.
 At various times, contract laborers were brought from Manihiki, Tahiti, and the Gilbert Islands to work the coconut plantations.
 More recently, settlement from Gilbert group has been encouraged during the re-settlement schemes of 1989–1995.

 Washington Island Post Office opened on 1 February 1921, closed around 1923, reopened in 1924, closed in 1948 and reopened again around August 1979.